kaylz-d/butterfly-pcb-keychain/README.md

 I'm submitting it for Solder by Hack Club.
 The butterfly shape is based on resin shaker keychains that were somewhat popular for a bit during quarantine.
 I followed the shape of the resin shaker mold, making a butterfly SVG vector in Figma that I put on the Edge Cuts layer, making the PCB design in KiCad.
 This design is 89.1418 mm x 70.5458 mm.

+When you push the button, the LEDs will light up.
+You can control the brightness of the LEDs with the potentiometer.

 ## Materials
 - Battery Holder (1)
 - Push Button (1)